smitgabani/REST-APIs/VanillaJS/README.md

 - Building a REST API
 - MVC Architecture Pattern
-- Understanding what express does
+- Understanding what express and middleware do
+- Created a middleware like bodyParser (super simple)
 - Become acquainted with req and res and a little of http, fs.
+- Reviewed regrex and some javascript concepts

 ### **I used the following while creating this project**

-- Testing API Endpoints (Postman)
+- Postman for testing API endpoints
 - RESTful API guidelines
 - HTTP (GET, POST, PUT, PATCH, DELETE, status codes)

 ### **Application Architecture**